This is where all 50 states stand on reopening

 The state will find the best way to ease restrictions on restaurants and stores while continuing to incorporate social distancing needs.

-When the economy starts to open up, Ivey said during a Monday press briefing it will be a slow process over time, "segment by segment or region by region."
+When the economy starts to reopen, Ivey said during a press briefing it will be a slow process over time, "segment by segment or region by region."

 Alaska

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.